SketchUp/sketchup-live-c-api/docs/cmake.md

 ### Build via Visual Studio

+Add `-G "Visual Studio 16 2019" -A x64` to the command while configuring the project.

 Open the `build/Example.sln` solution and build from Visual Studio.
-(Assuming the Visual Studio generator is the default on your system.)

 ## macOS